DavidDock/cheers-to-beers/README.md

 - Make sure the backend api has the correct CLIENT_ORIGIN convig var to match the frontend url.
 Details can be found in the README's deployment section of [Cheers-API-GitHub-Repository](https://github.com/DavidDock/cheers-api)
 - Log in to Heroku and create App with unique name
 - Click on deploy and choose GitHub and link to the repository [Cheers-To-Beers-GitHub-Repository](https://github.com/DavidDock/cheers-to-beers)
-- Click on deply branch
+- Click on depoly branch
 - Open App

 Visit the deployed site: [Cheers-To-Beers](https://cheers-to-beers-4e5512c864fe.herokuapp.com/)